mattgemmell/pandoc-novel/publish/figuremark-docs.md

 #### Can I have more than one type of (numeric) reference marks?

 Certainly.
 Since reference marks (e.g. `{1}`) are mapped to the CSS class `reference`, you can use an attributed mark with that same class plus an additional modifier class: `[2]{.reference .modifier}`.

+If you just want, for example, to change the colour of each number for regular reference marks, note that each resulting span will have not only the `reference` class, but also `reference-1` and so on, as appropriate to the numeric value.

 Feel free to [contact me](https://mattgemmell.scot/contact/) with any other questions or remarks.